Exposing Faulty Arguments and Revealing Common Logical Fallacies

 In this article, we will look at how the logical fallacy has become a prevalent tool in our culture and why.
-We’ll explore how these tools work and how influence so many people.
-You’ll learn to spot common logical fallacies by exposing faulty arguments.
+We’ll explore how these tools work and how they influence so many people.

 Poor decision-making often results from accepting flawed arguments.
 If we can spot arguments that contain these errors, then we can avoid being manipulated.

-Flawed logic means there’s a problem with the way data is being analyzed.
+Flawed logic means that there is a problem with the way data is being analyzed.
 The steps they use to reach a conclusion are incorrect.
-It is like building a bridge with weak supports—it might look okay at first, but it won’t hold up.
-For example, they might assume something is true just because it happened after something else (a common fallacy called post hoc).
+It is like building a bridge with weak supports—it might look okay at first, but it will not hold up.
+For example, they might assume something is true just because it happened after something else.

 An illogical argument is a broader term.
 It means the whole argument doesn’t make sense.
 It contains flaws or errors in its logic, false facts, emotional manipulation, or ideas that are disconnected.
 These arguments often ignore evidence or twist it to fit a specific belief.